 It can seem like a vicious cycle.
 You need a good credit score to get credit, but you can’t get a good credit score without using credit.
 If you’re stuck in that loop, you probably have a thin credit file: your credit record either has too little in it to generate a score, or it doesn’t have enough to convince potential creditors that you’re an acceptable risk.

 If you have a thin credit file, you’re not alone.
 26 million American adults have no credit score, and another 19 million have too little information on file to generate a credit score.
 Many others have a score that is based on a small amount of information.
-The Consumer Financial Protection Bureau (CFPB) reports that one in 10 adults in the US will experience “credit invisibility” in their lifetime.
+The Consumer Financial Protection Bureau (CFPB) reports that 1 in 10 adults in the US will experience “credit invisibility” in their lifetime.